 How can you avoid nursing burnout?

 Nursing burnout may affect some in the community but it doesn’t have to be your fate.
-Being proactive about your wellbeing can help ward off any emotional exhaustion and keep you at your best.
+Being proactive about your well-being can help ward off emotional exhaustion and keep you at your best—both at work and at home.
 Here are some strategies to maintain your zest for nursing:

 Protect your passion

-Nursing burnout can occur anytime—whether you’re burning the candle at both ends as a student or working your way up the ranks as an RN.
-Don’t accept this problem as your destiny because there are preventative measures you can put in place.
-Utilize these strategies to preserve your passion for nursing and maintain your wellbeing as you begin your career.
+Nursing burnout can occur anytime—whether you’re burning the candle at both ends as a student or working your way up the ranks as an RN—but it doesn’t have to be this way.
+Utilize preventative measures and strategies to preserve your passion for nursing and maintain your well-being as you begin your career.

 Don’t let the shadow of nursing burnout prevent you from starting a promising healthcare career.
 If you’re aware of burnout and how to combat it, you’re much more likely to be able to effective manage it.
 If you think you have what it takes for nursing, learn more about two common paths to becoming a registered nurse in our article, “RN vs. BSN: What You Should Know.”